qiime2/docs/source/16s-overview.md

 Denoising requires little data preparation.
 Both DADA2 and deblur perform quality filtering, denoising, and chimera removal, so you shouldn't need to perform any quality screening prior to running them.
-That said, the official qiime2 tutorial does recommend doing an initial [quality-filter](https://docs.qiime2.org/2018.6/tutorials/moving-pictures/#option-2-deblur) with default settings prior to using deblur.
+That said, the official QIIME 2 tutorial does recommend doing an initial [quality-filter](https://docs.qiime2.org/2018.6/tutorials/moving-pictures/#option-2-deblur) with default settings prior to using deblur.
 In our experience, DADA2 performs better without this step.

 Both methods have an option to truncate your reads to a constant length, which occurs prior to denoising.